metrixwang/metrixwang.github.io/_pages/Research.md

 3. Robust moment tests with asymptotically F distributions (with Yixiao Sun, UCSD).

-4. Goodness of fit tests for high dimensional multivariate time series models.
+4. Specification testing for high dimensional linear models.

 5. Time Series Model estimation with correlation of distances. (with Carlos Velasco).